Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we process your name, date of birth, payment information and transaction history, and your visiting history to our premises.
+For this purpose, we process your name the purpose of your visit, and your visiting history to our premises.

 5. FOR HOW LONG DO WE RETAIN YOUR PERSONAL DATA?